ministryofjustice/moj-frontend/docs/production/import-javascript.md

 </body>
 ```

 **Some components cannot be initialised by this method** and this is noted on their individual documentation pages.
-For more details, see how to [initialise individual components](#initialise-individual-components) below.
+For more details, view guidance on [initialising individual components](#initialise-individual-components).

 ### Serve the JavaScript files from the combined javascripts folders – recommended